-The Act on Business Law and the Freedom of Business Act lay down the rules for the dissolution of a company by liquidation.
+The Business Activity Act and the Freedom of Business Act lay down the rules for winding-up companies.

 Types of liquidation

-Most frequently, voluntary winding-up, which means the end of the business activity, is caused by long-term, unsatisfactory financial result.
+Most frequently, voluntary winding-up, which means the end of a company’s business activity, is caused by long-term, unsatisfactory financial results.
 In order to wind up a company, an application must be submitted to the appropriate registration body.

 Compulsory winding-up most often results from the company being insolvent.
-When this happens, it is necessary to apply bankruptcy proceedings, as laid down in bankruptcy law.
+When this happens, it is necessary to institute bankruptcy proceedings, as laid down in bankruptcy law.